 However, I usually prefer to use fresh orange juice since I believe it makes the cake a little healthier.

-The lemon glaze for this cake
+The lemon glaze

 Another thing to consider is the lemon zest.
 If you want it to be extra lemony, then adding more lemon juice won't make any difference (plus it will result in a very thin glaze).
-The ingredient which will give extra lemon taste is the zest.
+The ingredient which will give extra lemon taste is the lemon zest.
 So, if you want it extra lemony, add more zest not juice.

 For the cake: